 The Levy Senior Center, 300 Dodge Ave., serves lunch on all five weekdays, while Fleetwood-Jourdain Center, 1655 Foster St., serves a meal at the “Wisdom Café” every Wednesday.
 When you come for lunch, please make a reservation for your meal for the following Wednesday.

-Roller skating for all ages is available at Fleetwood-Jourdain Community Center!
+Roller skating for all ages is available every first Friday at Fleetwood-Jourdain Community Center!
 A schedule is posted here.

 Middle School Council

 New members are invited to join the combined Middle School Council of Fleetwood-Jourdain Center and Mason Park Fieldhouse.
 The Council meets every Monday and Wednesday at 5:15 p.m. at Fleetwood-Jourdain Center.